Why Father’s Day is Just as Somber to Me as Mother’s Day

 An Homage to My Father

 You might have read about my paternal grandfather in some of the articles I have posted in The Gate in the past, as he was a major influence in my life.
-Although he was not perfect, my father was also an influence in my life in a positive manner; and he was smart.
+Even though he was not perfect, my father was also an influence in my life in a positive manner; and he was smart.

 Although he was indifferent to travel unless it was absolutely necessary — he had only been outside of the United States once in his entire life — he loved cars: classic cars, late model cars, sports cars.
 We used to go to dealerships to test drive cars just for fun — which was not something I particularly would have wanted to do on my own; but I enjoyed doing that with him.